Get your personal plan match in 2 minutes

 Understanding the Medi-Share Pre-Existing Condition Policy

-This structure is distinct from a hard "waiting period" where no sharing occurs.
-Instead, it is a gradual integration into full coverage.
-It is important to note that this schedule applies alongside the Initial Unshareable Amount (IUA).
+This is a meaningfully bigger commitment than a short waiting period.
+It is also important to note that this timeline applies alongside the Initial Unshareable Amount (IUA).
 An IUA is the per-incident amount a member must pay before the plan begins sharing costs, functioning similarly to a deductible in traditional insurance.
 Medi-Share offers IUA options of $3,000, $6,000, $9,000, or $12,000.
-You must pay this amount for each event before the sharing percentages kick in.
+You must pay this amount for each event, on top of the 36-month exclusion and the annual cap once sharing begins.

 Additionally, you must consider the monthly contribution costs.
-For Medi-Share, individual monthly contributions range from $227 to $405, while family contributions range from $681 to $1,215.
+For Medi-Share, individual monthly contributions range from $115 to $470, while family contributions range from $390 to $850.
 These costs are separate from your IUA.
-If you have a pre-existing condition, you are paying the full monthly share while also paying 75% to 100% of the medical bills until you reach the fourth year of membership.
+If you have a pre-existing condition, you are paying the full monthly share for three full years while covering 100% of the related medical bills yourself, then remain on the hook for anything beyond the $100,000 (or $500,000 after year five) annual cap.

 How Other Health Sharing Ministries Compare